Intron7/GPU_SingleCell_Setup/rapids-22.08/setup.md

 # Rapids-22.08

 This tutorial works for Ubuntu and Debian.
 It might also work for other linux distributions.
+Please install all packages in the excat order because it might otherwise brake the enviroment.

 ## Create Conda enviroment
 to create the rapids base enviroment in the default location